lakshmisarvani/StudentCourseRegistration/README.md

 Repo link :
 https://github.com/lakshmisarvani/backendapp/tree/master

-🛠️ Backend Features
+🛠️ Backend Features :
-Developed with Node.js and Express.js
+Developed with Node.js and Express.js,
-MongoDB used as the primary database
+MongoDB used as the primary database.

-RESTful API endpoints for:
+RESTful API endpoints for :
-Student registration and authentication
+Student registration and authentication,
-Course management (create, update, delete, list) Course enrollment and withdrawal
+Course management (create, update, delete, list), Course enrollment and withdrawal,
 Implements middleware for authentication using JWT Handles input validation and error responses